mariopineda/drpineda.ca/_posts/2014-11-08-More-classroom-tenant.md

 ---
 layout: post
 title: More classroom tenants
-description: After several weeks bbeeing busy setting up new habitats for more classroom animals, the new tenants recently arrived in their new homes.
+description: After several weeks working on setting up habitats for new classroom animals the big day finally arrived.
+Our newest addition to the classroom animals include aquatic denizens in our new aquarium and a teenage bearded dragon with lots of attitude and no table manners.
 modified: 2014-11-08
 category:
 tags: